deepikathimmegowda/jpmorgan/README.md

 Knows Issues:

-1. *Multiple versions of a trade with the same trade ID can be processed, however, only the trade with the highest version should remain part of the aggregated position record* -  To solve: create version list and keep track of version while considering higher version trade
+1. *Multiple versions of a trade with the same trade ID can be processed, however, only the trade with the highest version should remain part of the aggregated position record* only one edge case is missed : scenarion SecurityIdentifier -> KLO -  To solve: create version list and keep track of version while considering higher version trade